The Technical Scholars Program

 The SC residency section on the application must be completed.

-- Submit ACT, SAT, or ACCUPLACER test scores.
+- Submit qualifying ACT, SAT, or ACCUPLACER test scores.

 Schedule an appointment with the testing center.
 After testing, turn in your scores to your school counselor.